paddysplace/paddysblog-v3/_drafts/i-ve-tried-nothing-and-i-m-all-out-of-ideas.md

 So why do it?
 I'm not a social butterfly.
 I don't know a ton of people.
 I'm shy, introverted and quiet So why do I put myself out there?

 No, really, why?
 I'd love to know, because I'll be buggered if I know!
+The online gurus say to find your niche.
+I have no idea if I have a niche.

+I have depression.
+I like animals.
+I watch tennis.
+I've started to go to the gym (which is way, way out of my comfort zone)

 I like to play around with new things.
 New services.
 New websites.
 It distracts me from the real world.
 It's the creation of something.
 It may be a boring old blog post that offers zero information or entertainment.
 But I guess it is just.
 Fun.